-Massachusetts Soldiers Legacy Fund (MSLF) was founded in 2004 to provide educational assistance grants to the children of Massachusetts Service members who died in the War Against Terrorism in Afghanistan or Iraq, or in such foreign conflict as the Trustees may determine.
+Massachusetts Soldiers Legacy Fund (MSLF) was founded in 2004 to provide educational assistance grants to the children of Massachusetts Service members who died in the War Against Terrorism in Afghanistan or Iraq, or in such foreign conflict as the Board of Trustees (the Board) may determine.
 There is no selection process.
 If the child is a son or daughter of a Serviceman or Woman whose service is credited to Massachusetts and gave his/her life in support of the global war on terror, that child qualifies for funds.